kanisht09/JavaTutorial/Notes.md

 Inheritance : The act of deriving new things from existing things Polymorphism : One entity many forms

-In one Java file we can only have 1 public class.
+IMP :In one Java file we can only have 1 public class.